healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 *   Kale (25%) - **5.6**/undefined

-The Jocuu masticating juicer’s strong squeeze  allows it to handle thick, hard fruits and vegetables such as apples, carrots, and celery efficiently—yielding above-average juice within reasonable time frames.
-It had difficulty juicing kale, however: the yield was modest compared to other masticators, and you may require a separator or a smart cup to remove the foam.
+The Jocuu masticating juicer’s strong squeeze allows it to handle thick, hard fruits like apples and vegetables such as carrots and celery—yielding above-average quality juice within a reasonable time frame.
+It had difficulty juicing kale, however: the yield was modest compared to other masticators, and you may require a separator or a cup with a smart lid to remove the foam.

-The consolation is that you can run the pulp through it a second time to extract more juice (about 15-20%) from any of those ingredients.
+The upside to this juicer is that, due to the auger and drum size,  you can run pulp through a second time and extract 15-20% more juice—something not every machine can do!

 ### Carrot